 The MOSAIC (Making our Society an Inclusive Community) Programs are regular, weekly programs coordinated by student leaders with local Easton community partners.

 Volunteers are asked to commit to their weekly program for the entire semester.
 An orientation is held with the community partner and MOSAIC program coordinator before programming begins.
-Open registration takes place within the first three weeks of each semester, but you can reach out to the Landis Center (engage@lafayette.edu) or our MOSAIC Leadership Coordinator, Cameron Adler (adlerc@lafayette.edu ) if you learn of a program throughout the year and would like to participate.
+Open registration takes place within the first three weeks of each semester, but you can reach out to the Landis Center (engage@lafayette.edu) or our MOSAIC Leadership Coordinator, Hope Basaman (basamanh@lafayette.edu ) if you learn of a program throughout the year and would like to participate.

 Generation Next is a program that aims to support first generation junior and senior students at the Easton Area High School (EAHS).
 Our volunteers assist EAHS students through creating weekly interactive activities that foster critical thinking and life skills.
 Contact: Emily Kogut (kogute@lafayette.edu)